jdryg/angular-pdf-viewer/README.md

 TODO

 #### License
-Copyright © 2015 The owner of this repo.
+angular-pdf-viewer.js is copyright © 2015 The owner of this repo.
+The rest of the code (PDF.js, Angular.js, etc.) isn't covered by this license!

-This work is free.
+angular-pdf-viewer.js is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See the COPYING file for more details.

 [WTFPL](http://www.wtfpl.net/)